 “We would call the city every two weeks, and the lights would come back on,” says Huston.
 “Then they’d go out again for like three months and we’d have to email … and finally the lights would come back on.”

-Melissa Miller, a former member of the HSUS Animal Rescue Team who recently left to head Detroit Animal Control, has watched the city’s fortunes rise and fall through the housing crisis of the late 2000s, when many city services simply stopped.
+Melissa Miller, a former member of our Animal Rescue Team who recently left to head Detroit Animal Control, has watched the city’s fortunes rise and fall through the housing crisis of the late 2000s, when many city services simply stopped.
 A lot of nonprofits and volunteer groups popped up to fill the gaps, like the Mower Gang—“this group of guys who would bring their lawnmowers down to Detroit, and they’d mow the playgrounds so the kids would still have a place to play. … Block clubs started boarding up abandoned houses on the streets on their own, not waiting for a blight commission to do it.”

 Now, finally, she’s seeing an upturn.
 “My trash gets picked up every week now—and almost always on the same day!” she laughs ruefully.